Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

-Pulse oximetry is a method used to estimate the percentage of oxygen bound to hemoglobin in the blood.
+Pulse oximetry is used to estimate the percentage of oxygen bound to hemoglobin in the blood.
 This approximation to SaO2 is called SpO2 (peripheral oxygen saturation).

-The pulse oximeter consists of a small device that is attached to the body (typically a finger, earlobe, or an infant’s foot) and transfers its readings to a wired or wireless reading meter.
+The pulse oximeter consists of a small device attached to the body (typically a finger, earlobe, or an infant’s foot).
+It transfers its readings to a wired or wireless reading meter.

 The device uses light-emitting diodes in conjunction with a light-sensitive sensor to measure the absorption of red and infrared light at the limb.
 The difference in absorption between oxygenated and deoxygenated hemoglobin makes the calculation possible.

-Healthy individuals at sea level generally show oxygen saturation values between 96% and 99%, and should be above 94%.
-At an altitude of 1,600 meters (about a mile high), the oxygen saturation should be greater than 92%.
+Healthy individuals at sea level generally show oxygen saturation values between 96% and 99% and should be above 94%.
+At an altitude of 1,600 meters (about a mile high), the oxygen saturation should be more excellent than 92%.

 A SaO2 (arterial oxygen saturation) value below 90% causes hypoxia (which can also be caused by anemia).
 Hypoxia due to low SaO2 is indicated by cyanosis, but oxygen saturation does not directly reflect tissue oxygenation.